goyek/goyek/README.md

 - `--booleanParam` - setting boolean parameters implicitly to `true`
 - `-l simple` - using short form

-For example, `go run ./build -v --ci all` would run the `all` task with `verbose` and `ci` parameters both set to `"true"`.
+For example, `go run ./build -v --ci all` would run the `all` task with `verbose` and `ci` bool parameters both set to `true`.

-Parameters must first be registered via [`func (*Taskflow) ConfigureValue`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.ConfigureValue), or one of the provided methods like `ConfigureString`.
+Parameters must first be registered via [`func (f *Taskflow) RegisterValueParam(newValue func() Value, info ParameterInfo) ValueParam`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.RegisterValueParam), or one of the provided methods like `RegisterStringParam`.

 After registration, tasks need to specify which parameters they will read.
 Do this by assigning the [`RegisteredParameter`](https://pkg.go.dev/github.com/pellared/taskflow#RegisteredParameter) from the registration result to the [`Task.Parameters`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Parameters) field.
 If a task tries to retrieve the value from an unregistered parameter, the task will fail.

-When registration is done, the task's command can retrieve the parameter value using `Get(*TF)` from the respective `RegisteredParameter`, returned from the registration call during the task's `Command` execution.
+When registration is done, the task's command can retrieve the parameter value using `Get(*TF)` method from the respective `RegisteredParameter` type, returned from the registration call during the task's `Command` execution.

-See [examples/parameters/main.go](examples/parameters/main.go) for a full parameter example.
+See [examples/parameters/main.go](examples/parameters/main.go) for a detailed example.

-Taskflow will fail execution if there are unused parameters.
+`Taskflow` will fail execution if there are unused parameters.

 ### Task runner